jejjohnson/research_notebook/research_notebook/content/tutorials/remote/conda.md

 conda deactivate
 # remove environment
 - conda remove --name myenv --all
-+ conda remove --name myenv --all
++ mamba remove --name myenv --all
 ```

 **Note**: you only should change the regions where we are *creating*/*removing* environments and  *installing packages* within environments.
 All other commands should use conda.